-Students on probation meet with the Associate Dean for Academic Affairs, and/or nursing advisors to review program expectations, develop a learning contract, and obtain appropriate consultations as recommended.
+Students on probation meet with the Associate Dean to review program expectations, develop a learning contract, and obtain appropriate consultations as recommended.
 Prenursing students also meet with the Nursing Advisor to develop a plan of study and complete a Conditional Enrollment Contract.